 Looking for December bullet journal ideas?
-I am sharing below how I made my December plan, the bullet journal Christmas list and the supplies I used so if you are looking for December bujo ideas feel free to be inspired by my pages!
+Learn how I made my December plan, the bullet journal Christmas list, and the supplies I used.
+If you are looking for December bujo ideas feel free to be inspired by my pages!

 Can you believe it is almost Christmas time already?